esoterra/physical-units/README.md

 and 18 **additional** exponents for the derived units!
 This is **NOT** a minimal encoding of the unit information but the redundancy allows us to distinguish between `"N"` and `"kg⋅m/s²"`.

-> [!NOTE]
-> The `derived` module provides representations of the base and derived SI units in terms of base and derived units

 ## Arithmetic